-Knowing your company's folder structure and necessary user access is the first step to understanding how to apply (or restrict) permissions to folders.
+Understanding your company's folder structure and necessary user access is the first step to knowing how to apply (or restrict) permissions to folders.
 Once you've determined your needs, you can begin to customize access.

 Egnyte recommends starting with the minimum access on the top-level folders and granting more access (permissions) to sub-folders.

 While turning off inheritance and removing permissions both have their benefits, use the examples below to see which option works best for your situation.